A Bayesian Approach to Feedback Control for Hyperbolic Balance Laws: Numerical Results

 \paragraph{Example 4---Burgers Equation.} In this example, we consider the Burgers equation

 with the initial conditions:

 subject to the following boundary conditions:

-We compute the numerical results until the final times $T=1$ and 6 for Cases I and II, respectively, on a uniform mesh with $N_x = 200$ and $N_\kappa = 400$, with the initial probability distribution defined on $\kappa \in [-2,2]$ by ${\cal P}(\kappa) = 1/4$.
+We compute the numerical results for Cases I and II on a uniform mesh with $N_x = 200$ and $N_\kappa = 400$, with the initial probability distribution defined on $\kappa \in [-2,2]$ by ${\cal P}(\kappa) = 1/4$.
 The values of the probability distributions are updated based on the discrete energy

 and the obtained numerical results are presented in Figure \ref{fig11}.
 One can see that for the Burgers equation with the boundary conditions defined in \eref{3.6}, the stable domain of the parameter $\kappa$ depends on the initial conditions, and the stable domains are $(-1, 2)$ and $(-2, 1)$ for Cases I and II, respectively.